StefanTodoran/wormy-ai/README.md

 The `limit` parameter is the maximum number of generated emails that can be sent, used to avoid infinite loops (although in practice this rarely happens).
 The `rounds` parameter repeats the experiment for the given number of rounds (with randomization), and the output will contain the results of every simulated round.
 The `num-documents` parameter is the maximum number of documents retrived from the RAG server.

 Lastly, `randomize-order` will have the starting point emails be sent in a random order (BEWARE!
 This can and will break your graph structure if it depends on order!) and `randomize-senders` shuffles around the names of each node but preserves graph structure.
+All this information is also provided in the command usage, and can be found by running `python main.py -h`.

 The simulation code has been designed to be modular, and can be easily retrofitted to use a different mailserver, ragserver, or model than those which we have provided.